jorgefspereira/persona_flutter/README.md

 ## TODOs

-- [ ] Support for replacement strings customization
+- Support for replacement strings customization
-- [ ] Support for custom styling
+- Support for custom styling
-- [ ] Implement tests